 (3) Nothing in paragraph (2) above limits ERCOT’s authority to require that a Transmission Service Provider (TSP) or Transmission Operator (TO) disconnect any Facility operated at distribution voltage from the ERCOT System if ERCOT determines such action is necessary to address a reliability concern on the ERCOT Transmission Grid.
 Additionally, nothing in paragraph (2) above limits ERCOT’s authority to require appropriate modeling and telemetry of transmission Loads that may represent multiple distribution-level Loads, as provided in Section 3.10.7.2, Modeling of Resources and Transmission Loads.

+(4) Consistent with paragraph (1)(e) above, ERCOT may seek to exercise its authority to prevent an anticipated Emergency Condition relating to serving Load up to two years into the future by procuring additional capacity.
+Such capacity can either be:

+(a) Existing capacity;

+(b) Capacity that is not yet included in the Report on Capacity, Demand and Reserves in the ERCOT Region (CDR) issued by ERCOT; or

+(c) Capacity that has been included in the CDR issued by ERCOT, has not yet reached its Commercial Operations Date, and is capable of accelerating its Commercial Operations Date in time to prevent the anticipated Emergency Condition at issue.

-(4) Consistent with paragraph (1)(e) above, if ERCOT seeks to exercise its authority to prevent an anticipated Emergency Condition relating to serving Load in the current or next Season by procuring existing capacity that may be used to maintain ERCOT System reliability in a manner not otherwise delineated in these Protocols and the Nodal Operating Guides, ERCOT shall take the following actions:
+(5) Capacity procured under paragraph (4) may be used to maintain the ERCOT System reliability in a manner not otherwise delineated in these Protocols and the Nodal Operating Guides, provided ERCOT take the following actions:

+(a) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition, and 30 days prior to any procurement activity associated with such additional capacity, ERCOT shall notify the Public Utility Commission of Texas (PUCT) of ERCOT’s determination.

-(a) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition and prior to any procurement activity associated with such additional capacity, ERCOT shall issue a Notice as soon as practicable with the following information:
+(b) Upon determination by ERCOT that additional capacity is needed to prevent an Emergency Condition and prior to any procurement activity associated with such additional capacity, ERCOT shall issue a Notice as soon as practicable with the following information:

 (i) A detailed description of the reliability condition and need for additional capacity as determined by ERCOT and the timing of the proposed procurement;